Frequently Asked Questions

 As you can see, there is no simple answer to feather picking, but it is important to treat each bird as an individual and consider their history and current circumstances.
 There is also no such thing as a 'quick' fix so it is important to be prepared to spend time and energy to get to the bottom of the problem.

-To schedule an appointment with us feather-picking, please call the Companion Avian and Exotic Pet Service at 530-752-1393.
+To schedule an appointment with us feather-picking, please call the Companion Exotic Animal Medicine and Surgery Service at 530-752-1393.

 How do I know if my bird is a male or a female?